-The Research Unit ‘Learning Environments’ focuses on the conceptualization of learning opportunities over the entire life course in the context of lifespan developmental psychology and life course sociology: Learning environments are taken to be providers of learning opportunities, used by learners to acquire skills and competencies.
+The working unit ‘Learning Environments’ focuses on the conceptualization of learning opportunities over the entire life course in the context of lifespan developmental psychology and life course sociology: Learning environments are taken to be providers of learning opportunities, used by learners to acquire skills and competencies.
 Education thus incorporates two perspectives – that of the teacher and that of the learner.

 Two fundamental framework models can be distinguished here:

 Here, various formal, non-formal, and informal (in particular familial) learning environments form one dimension, with age and the accompanying education stages forming another, within which diverse learning opportunities can be embedded in different environments, both in parallel and compared over time.